carbon-language/carbon-lang/mlir/docs/LangRef.md

 ```

 A [block](https://en.wikipedia.org/wiki/Basic_block) is a sequential list of
-operations without control flow (calls are not considered control flow for this
+operations without control flow (a call or entering an op's region is not
-purpose) that are executed from top to bottom.
-The last operation in a block is
+considered control flow for this purpose) that are executed from top to bottom.
+The last operation in a block is a
-a [terminator operation](#terminator-operations), which ends the block.
+[terminator operation](#terminator-operations), which ends the block.

 Blocks in MLIR take a list of block arguments, which represent SSA PHI nodes in
 a functional notation.
 The arguments are defined by the block, and values are